RealAhmadH/ng-dataverse/README.md

  # How to use it

  1. Clone the code to your local machine.
  2. Open the source code in any code editor like VS Code.
-On the terminal run the following command npm install
+On the terminal run the following command:

+      npm install
  3. Locate the file src\constants.ts and provide the values to the following:
   a.
 AZURE_APP_ID: your Azure application ID